Welcome to KARDS Help Center

 You start with a limited collection of cards which you then expand over time by acquiring stronger or more specialized cards.

-You can gain cards either directly as in-game reward, by crafting cards, or by purchasing and opening new packs (either with game gold or with real money).
+You can gain cards either directly as in-game reward, by creating cards, or by purchasing and opening new packs (either with in-game gold or with the real money currency, diamonds).

 Card rarity

-There are four different rarity levels in KARDS:
+There are four different card rarities in KARDS:

 • Standard